Thursday 18 July 2019

 Very fast; 30Vac, 500mA, 8-10V

-Repeating the point the measurement is very imprecise and would be greatly improved by fitting the dynamo to the wheel on a bicycle and turning the pedal at a steady speed for longer.
+Repeating the point the measurement is very imprecise and would be greatly improved if the dynamo were rotated at a steady speed and for longer.

 Test 2; Reverse the polarity of the magnet